Durant in Bryan County, Oklahoma — The American South (West South Central)

 Erected 1966 by Oklahoma Historical Society.

 Location.
 34° 6.192′ N, 96° 32.792′ W. Marker is in Durant, Oklahoma, in Bryan County.
 Marker can be reached from State Highway 199 3˝ miles west of State Highway 78, on the right when traveling west.
+Located on the grounds of the Fort Washita State Historic Site near the Douglas Cooper Cabin.
 Touch for map.
-Located on the grounds of the Fort Washita State Historic Site near the Douglas Cooper Cabin.
 Marker is at or near this postal address: 3348 Hwy 199, Durant OK 74701, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 3 other markers are within 10 miles of this marker, measured as the crow flies.
-Chickasaw Trail of Tears (about 600 feet away, measured in a direct line); Fort Washita (about 700 feet away); Nail's Crossing (approx. 9.1 miles away).
+At least 4 other markers are within 13 miles of this marker, measured as the crow flies.
+Chickasaw Trail of Tears (about 600 feet away, measured in a direct line); Fort Washita (about 700 feet away); Nail's Crossing (approx. 9.1 miles away); Camp Leavenworth (approx. 12.4 miles away).

 Also see . . .
 Fort Washita.
 Oklahoma History Center (Submitted on October 13, 2014.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 13, 2014, by Michael Manning of Woodlawn, Tennessee.
-This page has been viewed 363 times since then and 31 times this year.
+It was originally submitted on October 13, 2014, by Michael Manning of Woodlawn, Tennessee.
+This page has been viewed 427 times since then and 20 times this year.
 Photos: 1, 2. submitted on October 13, 2014, by Michael Manning of Woodlawn, Tennessee. • Bernard Fisher was the editor who published this page.